dmitryustimov/ThreeStateCheckBox/README.md

     android:text="ThreeStateCheckBox" />
 ```

-5. Use ThreeStateCheckBox in your activuty or fragment.
+5. Use ThreeStateCheckBox in your activity or fragment.
 ```java
 public class MainActivity extends Activity implements OnStateChangeListener {